oliviawestmacottssw/SSW.Rules.Content/rules/planning-meeting---do-you-encourage-pbi-aka-investigation-tasks-when-a-pbi-is-inestimable/rule.md

 ---

 Sometimes it can be unclear to The Scrum Team whether a PBI can be completed as required.
-For example the PBI "automatically package with Wise after the automatic build" requires investigation and experimentation to see if this is possible and to provide a meaningful estimate for the original.
+For example the PBI "automatically package with Wise after the automatic build" requires investigation and experimentation to see if this is ​possible and to provide a meaningful estimate for the original.

 ![ Schedule time to dig a little deeper.
 There's always another layer to uncover](ProjectManagement_DigaLittleDeeper.jpg)